shwetank/extension-docs/tut_downloads.md

 });
 </pre>

-[Download our sample extension](samples/DownloadsAPI.nex) which makes use of the API methods and events to show the you last 5 downloaded files as well as information about new downloads.
+[Download our sample extension](samples/DownloadsAPI.nex) which makes use of the API methods and events to show you the last five downloaded files as well as information about new downloads.